-2.16.5 Non-disclosure of occupational incidents by employers
+2.16.3 Non-disclosure of occupational incidents by employers

-There are a number of employers who are not reporting occupational incidents to the Fund out of fear that they will be penalized or prosecuted.
+There are a number of employers (especially those who are non-compliant with Workers Compensation Act) who are not reporting occupational incidents to the Fund out of fear that they will be penalized or prosecuted.
 This results to employees losing their rights of compensation.
 The Fund will continue to raise awareness to employers of their statutory obligations to report to the Fund all occupational incidents.